DegreeBachelor of Science in Health, Wellness and Occupational Studies

 HWOS follows the WCHP Common Curriculum Academic Progression Guidelines

-The requirements laid out below are for the first two years of enrollment in any undergraduate program of the Westbrook College of Health Professions.
+The requirements laid out below for the first two years of enrollment apply to any undergraduate program of the Westbrook College of Health Professions.
 Beginning with the Fall semester of the third year, students will be held to their program specific progression guidelines.

 - In keeping with the guidelines of the University of New England, all students must achieve a minimum cumulative semester-end grade point average as follows:

 Fall of First Year

 Fall of Second Year